East Lothian on Foot

-East Lothian is the birthplace of John Muir and home to over 200 miles of paths, including a section of the John Muir Way.
-This makes the county a great place to eascape traffic and get around on foot.
+East Lothian is home to over 200 miles of paths, including a section of the John Muir Way, named in honour of one of the county's most iconic walkers.

 Plan your route